NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Field: Design Heat Recovery Water Flow Rate

 This is the design flow rate used if the heat recovery option is being simulated.
 If this value is greater than 0.0 then a heat recovery loop must be specified and attached to the chiller using the next 2 node fields.
-To determine how the heat recovery algorithm works look at the Enegineering Manual at the Chiller:Electric with Heat Recovery section.
+To determine how the heat recovery algorithm works look at the Engineering Manual at the Chiller:Electric with Heat Recovery section.
 The units are in cubic meters per second.
 This field is autosizable.
 When autosizing, the flow rate is simply the product of the design condenser flow rate and the condenser heat recovery relative capacity fraction set in the field below.
+Note that heat recovery is only available with Condenser Type = WaterCooled.

 #### Field: Heat Recovery Inlet Node Name